Exercise during pregnancy

 For healthy pregnant women, exercise can:

-Exercise is safe for most healthy pregnant women.
 With your health care provider’s OK, exercising during pregnancy is safe for you and your baby.
 Talk to your health care provider before you start any exercise program.
-Ask about what kinds of exercise are safe for you to do.
+Ask about what kinds of activities are safe for you to do.

 No. Not every woman should exercise during pregnancy.
 Don’t exercise if you have: